 Frequently asked questions about Azure Service Health

 The Azure status page is a global view of the health of all Azure services in all regions.
 It's a quick reference for incidents with widespread impact.
 Service Health keeps you informed about the health of your environment.
-It provides a personalised view of the status of your Azure services and regions, includes information about planned maintenance and current incidents, and offers richer functionality, including alerting and RCAs.
-See the documentation and watch this video to learn more.
+It provides a personalized view of the status of your Azure services and regions, includes information about planned maintenance and current incidents, and offers richer functionality, including alerting and RCAs.
+See the documentation to learn more.

 First, check Service Health to see if there’s a known incident affecting you.
 If so, simply monitor it for any updates; we’ll publish more information there as soon as we have it.
 The support team won’t have any additional information.
 If you believe you’re affected by an issue not listed in Service Health, please create a support request.